it3xl/linked-server-alias-workaround/README.md

 ~ Install the [CloneSP](https://github.com/it3xl/linked-server-alias-workaround/blob/master/CloneSP.sql) stored procedure on your database.

-~ During a deployment process create a cloned stored procedures for each other linked servers as the example shows in the [try-me-after-install-CloneSP.sql](https://github.com/it3xl/linked-server-alias-workaround/blob/master/try-me-after-install-CloneSP.sql).
+~ During a deployment process create a cloned stored procedures for each other linked servers as the example shows in the [try-me-after-install-CloneSP.sql](https://github.com/it3xl/linked-server-alias-workaround/blob/master/try-me-after-install-CloneSP.sql).<br/>
+Do not invoke the cloning for not existing linked servers in the current environment.

 ```sql
 EXECUTE CloneSP
   @source_name = '[dbo].[MySampleSP]',